-- height of light poles for parking lots and vehicular use areas may not exceed feet measured from the ground level directly below the luminaire to the bottom of the lamp itself.
-Light poles located within 50 feet of a residentially zoned property or use may not exceed feet.
-Poles used to illuminate pedestrian walkways may not exceed feet.
+- height of light poles for parking lots and vehicular use areas may not exceed 15 feet measured from the ground level directly below the luminaire to the bottom of the lamp itself (see additional restrictions in ch.
+14 for luminaires near sea turtle nesting habitat).
+Light poles located within 50 feet of a residentially zoned property or use may not exceed 12 feet.
+Poles used to illuminate pedestrian walkways may not exceed 12 feet.
 Lighting of outdoor recreational facilities (public or private) such as athletic fields and tennis courts is exempt from the mounting height standards provided that all other applicable provisions are met. - b.
 Building-mounted luminaires.
-These luminaires may only be attached to the building walls and the top of the fixture may not exceed the height of the roof, or feet above ground, whichever is lower. - c.
+These luminaires may only be attached to the building walls and the top of the fixture may not exceed the height of the parapet for flat roofed buildings or the lowest point on the nearest sloped roof. - c.
 Canopy lighting.
 Luminaires mounted on the underside of a canopy must be fully shielded full cutoff fixtures.
 As an alternative (or supplement) to canopy ceiling lights, indirect lighting may be used where the light is beamed upward and then reflected down from the underside of the canopy.
 When this method is used, light fixtures must be shielded so that direct illumination is focused exclusively on the underside of the canopy.
 No part of the canopy may be back-lighted.
 Lights may not be mounted on the top or sides (fascias) of the canopy.
 The sides (fascias) of the canopy may not be illuminated in any manner. - d.
 Trees and landscaping.
 To avoid conflicts, locations of all light poles and fixtures must be coordinated with the locations of all trees and landscaping whether existing or shown on the landscaping plan.
 Vegetation screens may not be employed to serve as the means for controlling glare.
 Glare control must be achieved through the use of such means as cutoff fixtures, shields, and baffles, and appropriate application of fixture mounting height, wattage, aiming angle, and fixture placement.